Lawyer charged in Durham probe demands more info about case

 In a motion filed Wednesday, Sussmann’s lawyers note that the alleged false statement was unrecorded and that there are no contemporaneous notes about it.
 Baker, the sole witness, has “already disclaimed memory of the statement” and has testified in ways that support rather than cut against Sussmann’s account, according to Sussmann’s lawyers.

-Sussmann, they say, has consistently maintained that he met with the FBI on behalf of a cyber expert client and that he was trying to alert the FBI to a forthcoming news media report about potential cyber contacts between the Trump server and the Russian bank.
+Sussmann, they say, has consistently maintained — including in testimony to Congress — that he met with the FBI on behalf of a cyber expert client.
+His lawyers say he met with Baker to advise the FBI about a forthcoming news media report describing potential cyber contacts between the Trump server and the Russian bank.
 The FBI ultimately examined the matter, but found no evidence of a communications backchannel.

-The motion for what’s known under the law as a “bill of particulars” seeks additional information about the allegations, including the precise words of Sussmann’s alleged false statement and the context in which it was made.
+The motion for what’s known in the law as a “bill of particulars” seeks additional information about the allegations, including the precise words of Sussmann’s alleged false statement, the context in which it was made, what part of it was false and why it was material.

 “While the Indictment in this matter is 27 pages long, the majority of the allegations are not relevant to the crime the Special Counsel has chosen to charge,” says the motion from Sussmann’s lawyers.

-“And on that charge, a single alleged false statement, the Indictment plainly fails to provide Mr. Sussmann with the detail and clarity that the law requires and that is essential in enabling Mr. Sussmann to prepare his defense.”
+“And on that charge, a single alleged false statement, the Indictment plainly fails to provide Mr. Sussmann with the detail and clarity that the law requires and that is essential in enabling Mr. Sussmann to prepare his defense,” the lawyers added.

-Spokespeople for Durham and the Justice Department did not immediately return an email seeking comment.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.